7 Best Snow Festivals in Japan 2022

-In this article, I’d like to introduce some of the most spectacular snow and ice events that will be held in Japan in 2020 winter.
-From Sapporo Snow Festivals to Kamakura festivals, here are 7 best winter festivals in Japan 2020!
+In this article, I’d like to introduce some of the most spectacular snow and ice events that will be held in Japan in 2022 winter.
+From Sapporo Snow Festivals to Kamakura festivals, here are 7 best winter festivals in Japan 2022!

 1. Sapporo Snow Festival

 Sapporo Snow Festival (さっぽろ雪まつり) is one of the most famous winter festivals in the world, which is held in Sapporo City, Hokkaido.
 Sapporo Snow Festivals is held for for one week in early February, and attracts over 2 millions visitors from Japan and all around the world.

 The festival features hundreds of small and large statues and sculptures made with snow and ice which are displayed in 3 different zones around Odori Koen Park in the city center: Odori Site, Susukino Site and Tsu Dome Site.
 The light-up will be held from sunset to 22:00 during the festival.